 Walk a few steps further to the back of the golf course and make your way along the path by the dry-stone dyke.
 From here, you will get panoramic views to the North over Dunblane.

-Parking, buses and local services in adjacent town of Bridge of Allan
+Parking, buses, train station and local services in the town of Bridge of Allan

 A At the intersection of Sunnylaw Road and Abercromby Drive, you will see a signpost for COPPERMINE PATH DRUMBRAE.